roman-milk/roman-milk.github.io/phillips-family-curse.md

  Oh, God.
 I'm in trouble.

  I needed to cool down.
 I needed to wash away this awkwardness immediately.
 I spied that the pool was relatively unoccupied, so I thought that might be answer.
 Changing into my trunks, I made my way over.
 Finding the pool occupied solely by some distant cousin and a couple of her kids in the shallow end, I felt like this was an area I could finally breathe easy.
 I grabbed a towel, stashed my stuff on a pool chair, and smoothly dove into the pool.
 I sunk close to the bottom and stayed there, letting the muffled static of the pool erase all the other noise from my mind.
 I hung down there for as long as I could before my lungs began to burn, so I swam up to the surface, filling my lungs with air.
 As I treaded water, I wiped the wetness from my eyes.
 Finally, my vision cleared, and I looked towards the edge of the pool.
-Report_Story #4